*Due to Covid-19, CIS will only be administered electronically (eCIS) only.*

 - Faculty/TAs/AIs should inquire within the academic department to learn who is currently designated as their CIS Contact and become familiar with department procedures, deadlines, and communication practices regarding CIS.
-As the Official CIS Request Period deadline is enforced, communication between instructors and CIS Contacts should be established early in the semester.
+As the Official CIS Request Period deadline is enforced, communication between instructors and CIS Contacts should be established early in the semester to avoid problems.

-- During the Official CIS Request Period, instructors may utilize MyCIS to review current CIS requests made on their behalf as well as the name of the associated department CIS Contact(s).
+- During the Official CIS Request Period, instructors may utilize MyCIS to review current CIS requests made on their behalf by the associated department CIS Contact(s).
 Instructors should direct all communication regarding CIS preferences and adjustments to the associated department CIS Contact prior to the close of the Official CIS Request Period.

 Policies pertaining to CIS administrations are found under the “Administering Surveys” section of the university’s CIS policies.

 Provisional Results will be posted on MyCIS starting Monday, December 21, and faculty will have until Wednesday, January 6 to review them before they are posted online for the public.

 **Exception: Unlike in previous semesters, provisional eCIS results for the School of Law will post on December 21, the same day as all other schools and academic organizations.